Departments of Administrative and Fiscal Affairs

 Facilities is responsible for overseeing the management of construction, renovation, and maintenance of facilities for the thirty-one USG institutions; working with campus officers and other state agencies; managing the oversight of long-range development planning, including coordinating the development of campus master plans; and implementing systems for property management and land development.

-Vice Chancellor, Fiscal Affairs
+Vice Chancellor, Fiscal Affairs and Planning

-Fiscal Affairs handles the allocation of state appropriations to the 31 USG institutions; manages the internal administration of the USO including budgeting, accounting, purchasing, inventory, and cash management; and develops business procedures and practices for the USO institutions.
+Fiscal Affairs handles the allocation of state appropriations to all USG institutions; manages the internal administration of the USO including budgeting, accounting, purchasing, inventory, and cash management; and develops business procedures and practices for the USO institutions.
 This office provides regular reports on the financial performance of USG institutions and the system as a whole.

-Vice Chancellor for Human Resources
+Vice Chancellor, Human Resources

 Human Resources is responsible for the plan design and plan administration of all system-wide employee benefit programs and oversees the publishing and implementation of the Board of Regents personnel policies.
 This office also directs system-wide training and leadership initiatives.